Campus of the University of Illinois Urbana-Champaign: Residence halls

 University housing for undergraduates is provided through twenty-four residence halls in both Urbana and Champaign.
 All undergraduates living within the undergraduate halls are required to have a meal plan.
 Graduate housing is usually offered through two graduate residence halls, restricted to those in sophomore year or above, and through three university-owned apartment complexes.
 One of the newer residence halls, Nugent Hall, has rooms with Beckwith Residential Support Services for students with severe physical disabilities.

 Urbana North

 Busey–Evans

 Busey Hall was the first residence hall built by the university, with its cornerstone laid on Saturday, October 21, 1916.
 Evans Hall was added in 1924–26.
 Men were the first occupants of the hall, but Busey and Evans have traditionally been female-only.
 Evans started housing men in fall 2019.
 They are listed on the National Register of Historic Places.

 Illinois Street (ISR)

 Built in September 1964, The Illinois Street Residence Halls include the 5 story Townsend Hall and the 12 story Wardall Hall.
 Since 1977, the Illini Railroad Club has maintained a large model railroad layout in the basement of Townsend Hall.
-The Innovation Living Learning Community is housed within the building.
+The Innovation Living Learning Community and the Honors Living Learning Community are housed within the building.
+The Sustainable Living Learning Community will be moved from the Lincoln Avenue Residence Halls to ISR in Fall 2024.